Overseas cinemas in Shanghai reopen amid COVID-19 with confidence in Chinese mainland market

 "I'm proud that China has done a good job in fighting against the virus, which gives foreign-invested theaters in China, like CGV, lots of confidence to resume our business," said Yang, a Shanghai-based employee with South Korea's largest multiplex chain, CGV.

-Located in Shanghai's Jiading district, the CGV Anting cinema that Yang works for arranged 20 films to be shown on Monday, starting from 2:25 pm to 8:50 pm.
-Although it has sold only 84 tickets so far for all the scheduled films as of 11:am Monday; that is, 5.3 percent of the day's total available tickets, Yang said she was still optimistic about the future of the cinema's attendance, especially on weekends.
+Located in Shanghai's Jiading district, the CGV Anting cinema that Yang works for arranged 20 screenings on Monday, starting from 2:25 pm to 8:50 pm.
+Although it has sold only 84 tickets so far for all the scheduled films as of 11 am on Monday; that is, 5.3 percent of the day's total available tickets, Yang said she was still optimistic about the future of the cinema's attendance, especially on weekends.

-Before the reopening, the cinema had received lots of calls from residents wondering when they could come and watch a film, Yang said.
+Before the reopening, the cinema had received lots of calls from residents wondering when they would be able to come and watch a film, Yang said.
 "Some filmgoers said they can't wait to sit at the cinema and enjoy the big screens with their loved ones," she told the Global Times.

+Local residents Yan Sifan and Cao Chengfan, who booked tickets for the animated film Coco at a CGV cinema in Hongkou district on Monday afternoon, said they were eager to experience the long-lost feeling of watching a film at an actual cinema on the first day of reopening.

+"We can't find many big differences between overseas-invested theaters and domestic ones," they told the Global Times in front of the cinema on Monday.
+"But we chose this cinema today as it has a good environment, new sound equipment, and it is close [to our homes]."

 PALACE, a cinema brand under the Hong Kong Special Administrative Region's theater chain Broadway Circuit (BC), reopened seven of its nine stores in Shanghai on Monday.
 The remaining two will welcome audiences on Friday, according to the executive manager, surnamed Rong, at PALACE Wanxiangcheng store in Shanghai's Minhang district.